Connecting with Candidates

 Your display should fit on or in front of a six-foot table.
 The Career and Internship Fair will have a lot of employers and students, so there will not be a lot of room to spread out.

 We will have staff on hand to help you move your materials into the SAC.
-Even so, we encourage employers to keep the amount of and weight of materials manageable.
-Can two or people get all these items into and out of a building in a single trip?
+Even so, we encourage you to keep the weight of materials manageable by at most two people.

-IU South Bend will make every effort to ensure your needs are met.
-Even so, consider bringing extra supplies just in case.
-For example, having an extra extension cord with you could be helpful.
-Bring a phone/device charger with you.
-Having scissors and tape on hand can be a life saver in a crunch.
+Consider bringing extra supplies just in case.
+If you requested electric, an extra extension cord might be helpful.
+Scissors and tape can be a life saver in a crunch.

 Give-aways get students’ attention.
 T-shirts and bags are very popular items.
-Individually wrapped candies (such as mini-Snickers) can also be a draw.
+Individually wrapped candies can also be a draw.

-Attendees are trained to ask for business cards, so bringing multiple copies of them is a good idea.
-Information about your company, job descriptions, descriptions of your hiring processes, etc. are ideal for a career fair.
-As most attendees are technology savvy, providing literature with a link to a Web site with such information is another good option (and may reduce your printing cost).
+Bring plenty of business cards and relevant fliers or pamphlets.
+Job seekers will ask for them.
+Information about your company, jobs, hiring processes, etc. are ideal for a career fair.
+As most attendees are technology savvy, providing literature with a link to a web site with such information is another good option (and may reduce your printing cost).

 Your display may get people’s attention, but the people from your company will be what ultimately sells attendees on your company.
 Staff should be knowledgeable about positions available.
-Friendly, outgoing and patient representatives can leave a lasting positive impression on attendees.
+Friendly, outgoing and patient representatives can leave a lasting positive impression.

 Stand in front of your table so there is no barrier between you and the attendees.
-Attendees can be intimidated at a fair and being in front of your table makes you seem more welcoming.
-Also, wearing a name tag helps attendees identify who, in a crowded room, to approach with questions.
+Students can be intimidated at a fair and being in front of your table makes you seem more welcoming.
+Also, wearing a name tag helps identify who to approach with questions.
 Employers who have at least one person staff their table at all times increase their odds of finding outstanding candidates.

-We coach attendees to talk about their academic background and work experience with you.
+We coach students to talk about their academic background and work experience with you.
 However, having questions about such topics at the ready can help draw such information from a nervous attendee.

 Why Job-Seekers Attend

 Job-seekers attend career fairs to interact with employers in meaningful ways.
-They want to learn things they cannot find out on-line via authentic conversations.
-Job-seekers report that their interest in employers is enhanced when the company representatives take the time to connect on a personal level.
+They want to learn things they cannot find out online.
+Interest in employers is enhanced when the company representatives take the time to connect on a personal level.

 Be Prepared to Talk to All Students